antogno/blogsonic/README.md

 ## What is Blogsonic?

-Blogsonic is an open source project.
-More specifically, is a CRUD Web Application.
+Blogsonic is a simple CRUD Web Application in PHP.
 It could be defined as a mini Social Network that allows you to post text content (called Blogs) visible to all.

 > **Note**: The existence of Blogsonic has the sole purpose of showing a very basic example of a CRUD Web Application.
 This means that not much attention has been paid to the general appereance of the website and to the code and its structure.
 Therefore, Blogsonic **should not** be used as a reference point in these respects, but should be considered as a starting point for beginners from which to start understanding the basic concepts.